 - ensure safe environments for children and young people are maintained

 - meet relevant history information obligations relevant to the organisation type

-- lodge a child safe environments compliance statement with the Department for Education.
+- lodge a child safe environments compliance statement with the Department of Human Services.

 Child safe environments policies and procedures should be reviewed regularly.
 Where an organisation expands the services they offer to children and young people, undergoes a substantial change to the responsible or managing authority or experiences an event or incident where children or young people were, or could have been at risk of harm, the policies and procedures should be reviewed and updated as required.